 GPT-3 is a lightning-fast writer.
 For most of these AI writers, you feed it basic information about a story, describe what content you want the AI to write about, and even select the type of voice you want it to use.
 The AI will start spitting out text almost as fast as you can hit enter.

-Here's the input screen for the long-form writer in Jarvis, one of the biggest AI writing platforms.
+Here's the input screen for the long-form writer in Jasper, one of the biggest AI writing platforms.
 It's pretty basic: you create a title, give a description of what you want the AI to write, and include some keywords.

 Once you hit go, the AI spits out your content.
 Here's what the output screen looks like.